Nett Warrior: Overview

-The system provides SA to the dismounted leader with the aim of enabling faster and more accurate decisions in the tactical fight.
+The Nett Warrior system provides SA to the dismounted leader with the aim of enabling faster and more accurate decisions in the tactical fight.
 The system includes navigation, SA and information sharing capabilities.
-The goal was to enable leaders to avoid fratricide and have increased effectiveness in the execution of their combat missions.
+Its goal is to enable leaders to avoid fratricide and increase effectiveness of combat mission execution.

-The NW program focused on the development of the SA system.
-This includes a digital, graphical display of the leader’s location on a digital geo-referenced map image along with Soldier and leader locations.
+The NW program focuses on the development of the SA system.
+This includes a digital, graphical display of the leader’s location on a digital geo-referenced map image along with soldier and leader locations.
 The display is hands-free.
 The software connects through a secure radio to send and receive information from one NW to another, connecting the dismounted leader to the network.
 The radio also connected the equipped leader to higher echelon data and information products.
 Soldier position location information is provided via interoperability with the Army’s Rifleman Radio capability.

-NW employs a system-of-systems approach, optimizing and integrating capabilities while reducing the Soldier’s combat load and logistical footprint.
+NW employs a system-of-systems approach, optimizing and integrating capabilities while reducing the soldier’s combat load and logistical footprint.

 By mid-2017, Nett Warrior was being upgraded and tested to receive full-motion video streams from small unmanned ground vehicles and unmanned aerial vehicles.